-The Polish currency is the Polish złoty (PLN) that is 1 PLN equivalent to approx. 0.26USD.
+The Polish currency is the Polish złoty (PLN) that is 1 PLN equivalent to 0.26USD (approx).
 Employers must know a range of information about the individual they are going to hire as the information will enable the employer to know his employee and enable them to send the salary to his bank account.
 The mandate Employee information includes name, date of birth, address, telephone, postal address, and pension details Nip number, Qualifications, and so on.
 Using employer of record services also helps you understand Tax registration requirements that include registration with KRS or CEIDG which holds the responsibility for sending application forms to the Tax Office, ZUS, and GUS (Statistical Office).
 Social security registration includes official Polish registration documents like NIP, REGON, and KRS.
-Payers of contributions must prepare and provide to the Social Security Office notification of payer contribution on the accurate materials within 7 days.
 In Poland, social security comprises of old-age pension, sickness and maternity insurance, invalidity pension, occupational diseases, and insurance against accidents at work.
-Social insurance can be mandatory or voluntary where all workers in active employment are covered by mandatory insurance.

 Payroll and Tax in Poland

-Poland is still undertaking the innovation of its electronic payment systems, adding complexity to many employers.
-There is no applicable payroll tax in Poland, international companies need to comply with Polish tax laws with regards to income tax, withholding tax, social security, and sales tax.
+Poland is still undertaking the innovation of its electronic payment systems, which at times adds complexity to many employers paying to foreign employees.
+International companies need to comply with Polish tax laws with regards to income tax, withholding tax, social security, and sales tax.
 There are different types of payroll like remote payroll, local payroll, internal payroll, and fully outsourced payroll.

-A legal requisite is to put an employment contract in the local language in Poland.
+A legal requirement is to put an employment contract in the local language in Poland.
 It means the contract should include the terms of the employee’s salary, benefits, and termination formalities.
 The compensation amount of employees should be specified in Poland currency in the offer letter as well as the employment contract.
 The employment contract guide comes as a part of the Employment of record services provided by Infotree Global.
 Hence, you do not require a separate draft for the same.
 Depending on the work type, most office job hours run at regular shift timings.
-If work time limits are crossed, compensation is considered as a mandate for overtime and the amount varies depending on industry and company.
-However, employers must pay double for overtime on Bank Holidays.
-Employees in Poland are allowed to get an annual vacation entitlement of 6 days once they complete the first year of employment.
+Compensation is considered as a mandate for overtime and the amount varies depending on industry and company.
+For work performed over time, the employer is required to pay an add-on of 50% – 100% of gross earnings to employees on top of a regular salary.
+In Poland, employees are entitled to get 20 to 26 days paid leave each year depending upon tenure.
 Our Employer of Record Services in Poland takes care of the vacation policy in contracts.

 Setting up a Company in Poland